 Ever-advancing interactive technologies offer more immersive and personalized experiences for trade show attendees than ever before.
 Use accessories like tablets, touchscreens, and digital signage to attract attention.

-It’s much easier to engage attendees when your display contains eye-popping digital visuals.
+It’s much easier to engage attendees when your display contains eye-popping digital visuals and specialty signage.
 Adding that “wow” factor will encourage more social media posts and selfies, which provide you with more free publicity.

 An interactive screen with a survey or contest is one way to capture email addresses.
 Visitors can provide their email addresses in exchange for a chance to win a prize.